 Outlook / Prognosis

-When should I see a healthcare provider about pemphigus?
+When should I see my healthcare provider?

 What questions should I ask my doctor?

-- How serious is pemphigus?
+- How serious is my diagnosis?

 - What are my treatment options?